milanambiar/milanambiar.github.io/about.md

 published: true
 ---

-### Education
+# Education

-# Massachusetts Institute of Technology, 2013-present
+### Massachusetts Institute of Technology, 2013-present
 PhD candidate, Operations Research Center

-A place to include any other types of information that you'd like to include about yourself.
+### University of California at Berkeley, 2009-2012
+BA in Applied Mathematics with a minor in Computer Science

+# Work Experience

 ### Contact me